 Like the negative aspects of our other senses—experiencing stinky smells, a foul taste, a grating noise, or a dreadful sight—pain serves as a message that something is wrong and change is necessary.
 If you stub your toe or bump your head, the message is to pay attention and become more conscious of your surroundings.

 However, if we suffer and the message isn’t clear, pain seems cruel, unnecessary, and unfair.

-Our culture is generally not interested in uncovering the message of pain.
+Our culture generally isn’t interested in uncovering the message of pain.
 An old jingle for an over-the-counter pain killer sums up the feeling: “I haven’t got time for the pain.”
 But efforts to silence pain without deciphering its message can lead to unintended consequences.